rocketeers-app/rocketeers/content/articles/laravel-valet.md

 Laravel Valet is a tool that makes developing locally more enjoyable, because it makes your Mac instantly ready for development on your local computer.
 It's a minimalist tool, that uses Homebrew to install everything you need and get started quickly.

-Laravel Valet uses Nginx, DnsMasq and PHP binaries to make it easy to develop using PHP and being able to switch to different PHP versions.
+Laravel Valet uses nginx, DnsMasq and PHP binaries to make it easy to develop using PHP and being able to switch to different PHP versions.

 ## Not only for Laravel apps